top of page

 [13] Ivey et al., ChemRxiv, 2020

-Contributors: Envair, Georgia Institute of Technology, University of Utah
+Contributors: Envair; Georgia Institute of Technology; University of Utah; Center for Environmental Research and Technology

-As part of multiple synergistic activities with transportation and mobility experts, we leverage state-of-the-science traffic metrics to detrend and analyze ambient air pollution drivers.
-This research is critical for future human and goods movement planning for highly populated urban centers [13, 14].
+As part of multiple synergistic activities with sustainability, transportation and mobility, economics, and systems experts, we develop state-of-the-science metrics and analyze ambient air pollution responses to climate change and other anthropogenic drivers.
+This research is critical for the development of equitable and sustainable transitions for services and built systems, e.g., human and goods movement planning for highly populated urban centers [16, 17].

 [17] Tanvir et al., 2023

-Sponsors: National Center for Sustainable Transportation, University of California Institute of Transportation Studies
+Sponsors: National Center for Sustainable Transportation; South Coast Air Quality Management District; University of California Institute of Transportation Studies

 Personal Exposures